iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 I would recommend getting familiar with your .bashrc and .bash_profile files (always edit these from within WSL!) as many of the issues I have encountered seem to stem from this getting messed up or not being configured properly.

+---

+Good luck!
+If you get through it I am sure you will enjoy WSL!
+For me it is far more practical than other Linux solutions for Windows users, being far more practical than VMs, dual-booting, Cygwin or Git Bash (ymmv).